Blocking legacy authentication

 - Add the Client App column if it is not shown by clicking on Columns > Client App.

-- Filter by Client App > check all the Other Client options presented and click Apply.
+- Filter by Client App > check all the Legacy Authentication Clients options presented.

 - Expand your date range if necessary using the Date filter.